 A very inexpensive salt block that is weather-resistant, doesn’t contain any nasties and will last months for under $10.
 What’s not to like?

 Contains over 84 minerals, is easy to spot, and is very tolerant to weather conditions.$8.89 ($1.78 / Piece)

 Himalayan Nature Salt Block is another pure salt option.
 However, this is no ordinary salt block.
 What makes Himalayan salt unique is in its name – it comes directly from the 50-million-year-old Himalayan mountain range.

 Himalayan salt contains over 84 minerals, ensuring deer will get all the minerals they need in their diet.

 Comparatively speaking, it’s more expensive than others.
-But its unique composition and color means that deer will easily locate it, it’s extremely tolerant to the changing weather conditions, and has more minerals than any other block – mineral or otherwise.
+But its unique composition and color mean that deer will easily locate it, it’s extremely tolerant to the changing weather conditions and has more minerals than any other block – mineral or otherwise.

 Ever so slightly more expensive than the company’s white salt option, the Champion’s Choice Trace Mineral Salt Block is a good choice if you want to add a few minerals to a deer’s diet.